nodestream-proj/nodestream/docs/docs/reference/interpreter.md

 ## Performing Multiple Passes

 One limitation is that the interpreter can only relate nodes one level deep.
-For example, if we want to relate a person to an address, and a address to a city, we can't do that in a single pass.
+For example, if we want to relate a person to an address, and an address to a city, we can't do that in a single pass.
 To accomplish it, we can do this by performing multiple passes over the data.
 In the following example, we will perform two passes.
 The first pass will relate a person to a team, and the second pass will relate a team to an address.

 Imaging we have data like this: